-There are six funds covered by this Product Disclosure Statement, each with a different investment objective and strategy.
+There are three funds covered by this Product Disclosure Statement, each with a different investment objective and strategy.
 You do have more funds to choose from - see How to switch between funds on page 7 for more information.

 The investments of each fund are kept separate and are not able to be used to meet the liabilities of another fund.

 When you invest your money in a fund, you receive 'units'.
-These units represent your share of the investments in that fund.
+'Units' represent your share of the investments in that fund.
 The 'unit price' shows what your share is worth at any time.
-If the fund's investments go up in value your units will be worth more and if they go down in value your units will be worth less.
+If the fund's investment value goes up, your units will be worth more.
+If the value goes down, your units will be worth less.

-You can withdraw your savings when you reach New Zealand superannuation age (currently 65) and have been in KiwiSaver for at least five years, or earlier in certain circumstances if the eligibility criteria is met.
+You can withdraw your savings when you reach New Zealand superannuation age (currently 65) and have been in KiwiSaver for at least five years, or earlier in certain circumstances.
+For example, if you joined KiwiSaver at age 60 or over before 1 July 2019, from 1 April 2020 you can opt out of the five year lock-in period.
 See Withdrawing your investments on page 6 for more information.